Crypto-Done-Right/CryptoDoneRight/_posts/2023-09-01-quantum-cryptography.md

 Modern cryptography fulfills many different functions.
 The most common is _encryption_, which is used to keep data confidential.
 But there are many other operations that are equally as important.
 One such operation is securely creating temporary one-time keys needed when two computers talk to each other[^1].
 Another critical cryptography operation is a process that allows a website to verify its identity.

 These different operations function together to make internet security work.
-For example, when you connect to your online banking website, your browserand the bank's webserver perform a special secure exchange of data, called a handshake to set up secure communications.
+For example, when you connect to your online banking website, your browser and the bank's webserver perform a special secure exchange of data, called a handshake to set up secure communications.

 The purpose of the handshake is to enable the exchange of encrypted and authenticated data back and forth between your browser and your bank's webserver.
 To create this secure connection your browser and the bank webserver share a one-time key.
 The browser confirms it is sharing the one-time key with the real bank and not an imposter by validating the bank's security certificate.